 The Holy-Grail Product for Younger-Looking Skin

-"It's unique in that it combines two breakthrough ingredients for the very first time: DNA repair enzymes and plant-based growth factor—along with peptides, hyaluronic acid, chamomile and cucumber extract," explains Herrmann.
+"It's unique in that it combines two breakthrough ingredients for the very first time: DNA repair enzymes and plant-based growth factor—along with peptides, hyaluronic acid, chamomile, and cucumber extract," explains Herrmann, who works with Dr. Ronald Moy.
 "It's the perfect combination of cream-meets-serum and improves texture and appearance dramatically."

 The #1 Mistake to Avoid

-According to Herrmann, not adhering to a routine is the number one skincare you mistake can make.
+According to Herrmann not following your skincare routine regularly is the biggest mistake you can make.
 "Consistency is important because it takes time for products to work and benefits build," she explains.
 "But keep it simple!
 If you choose too many products, it's easy to lose interest and fall back to old habits."

 Step 1: Cleanse

 Kick-start your skincare routine with a cleanser specifically designed for your skin type.
-Here are a few dermatologist-approved products for every skin type, as told to MyDomaine by Herrmann:
+Herrmann shares are a few dermatologist-approved products for every skin type:

-"For those with more oily skin or acne, cleansing both morning and night is important.
+Oily skin or acne: Cleansing both morning and night is important.
 I do like using a Clarisonic brush because it's gentle and helps cleanse the skin more evenly."